A method for the systematic generation of graph XAI benchmarks via Weisfeiler-Leman coloring: Methods

 \subsection{The \textsc{OpenGraphXAI} benchmark suite}

 We apply our method to create \textsc{OpenGraphXAI}, a curated collection of 15 novel XAI benchmarks for graph classification, listed in Table~\ref{tab:tasks}.
 All the datasets of our benchmarking suite are based on real-world molecular graphs derived from the TUDataset collection by \cite{Morris2020}.
 They have been constructed to cover multiple GT-availability scenarios while offering mostly class-balanced tasks to solve.
 As part of the collection, we provide tasks featuring GT explanations for both classes of equal-size sub-graph motifs (\texttt{alfa}, \texttt{delta}) or of different sizes (\texttt{bravo}, \texttt{charlie}, \texttt{echo}), as well as datasets providing GT explanations for only one of the two classes (\texttt{foxtrot} to \texttt{oscar}).
-GT masks are illustrated in Appendix~\ref{appx:ogx-gts}.
+Visual examples of the different GT masks across the datasets are illustrated in Appendix~\ref{appx:ogx-gts}.
 We also provide suggested scaffold splits into $70\%$ training, $20\%$ validation, and $10\%$ test sets for each benchmark, with samples stratified by class and graph size.
 As supplementary material, we make available the WL labels to generate an extended collection of 2000+ benchmarks from other TU datasets.
+We stress that GT labels, even in the case of the original datasets being molecules, do not necessarily correspond to molecular fragments or other chemically-interpretable substructures, but only to subgraph patterns distinguishable by WL-expressive GNNs.